radiantlogic-v8/documentation-new/documentation/global-sync-guide/configuration/rules/variable-configuration.md

 1. Select **OK**.
 1. Select **OK** to close the Edit Rule Variable window.

-### Configure Rule Variable Condition Based on an Existing Rule Variable
+### Configure Rule Variable condition based on an existing rule variable

 The Rule Variable condition type allows you to populate the rule variable when an existing rule variable contains a specific value based on a comparison operation and criteria.